If you are intending to travel in Australia on a budget, this post is for you.

 This is the best option for families or two families sharing.
 It can also work out to be cheaper than hostels if a group of travellers get together and share.

 Again, depending on the location and time of year prices will vary.
-And mid-week will be your best bet in the major cities.
+You can find cheaper deals by staying mid-week, which will be your best bet in the major cities.
+You might want to book hostels or motels for weekends.

 If you’re looking for a low-cost hotel chain, Travelodge and ibis budget hotels are two chains worth checking out.